Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 }
 ```

 That might seem like a lot of styles but much of what is there will be reused throughout this tutorial.
-With this arrangement you can easily make changes to the size and border in a single place, at the top of the style sheet.
+With this arrangement, you can easily make changes to the size and border in a single place, at the top of the style sheet.

-Defining these CSS custom properties is well worth the time effort your future self will thank you!
+Defining these CSS custom properties is well worth the time and effort your future self will thank you!

 ## Note about CSS custom properties